Six reasons your home insurance could be cancelled

 “Usually this is called ‘non-renew,’” says Mirkovic.
 “The insurer will send out a notice to customers saying we’re no longer offering this.
 If it’s important to you, you need to take your business elsewhere.
 Or in some cases they might just say ‘sorry, we’re not writing in this area altogether.’”

-Fortunately, this one won’t leave a stain on your record, since it’s got nothing to do with bad behaviour.
+Fortunately, this won’t leave a stain on your record, since it’s got nothing to do with personal faults or bad behaviour.

 4. Fraud, misrepresentation or nondisclosure